vmware/container-service-extension/docs/cse3_1/CLUSTER_MANAGEMENT.md

 * Routability of external network traffic to the cluster is crucial for VCD CPI to work.
 Therefore, it is mandatory to deploy TKG clusters with `expose` field set to `True`.
 Read more about expose functionality [here](CLUSTER_MANAGEMENT.html#expose_cluster).
+    * For clusters with expose=True, we need an SNAT rule to allow nodes of the cluster to communicate via a provisioned external IP.
+    * It is known due to a VCD limitation that SNAT rules with 0.0.0.0/0  will not work.
+Please use the exact Tier-1 network subnet mask with a Tier-0 external IP of your choice to create the SNAT rule.

 * Users deploying VMware Tanzu Kubernetes Grid clusters should have the rights required to deploy `exposed` native clusters and additionally the right `Full Control: CSE:NATIVECLUSTER`.